 The Communications and Marketing Department looks for potential news stories that highlight faculty, staff and student activities and achievements.
 The office develops appropriate stories as news releases or media advisories to St. Louis area news media and other relevant media outlets.
-Members of the campus community with potential story ideas should draft a brief description and submit it to the department by calling (314) 889-1467, by e-mail at pr@fontbonne.edu, by fax at (314) 719-3655, or by dropping off in the mailroom.
+Members of the campus community with potential story ideas should draft a brief description and email it to pr@fontbonne.edu.
+You can also all 314-889-1467.